-70% Garnacha, 30% Mazuelo (Aka Cariñena).
-Organically grown vines planted in 2002.
-Tended in licorella soil at 250 m (820ft) elevation
+70% Garnacha, 30% Mazuelo (Cariñena).
+Vines planted since 2002.
+Tended in llicorella soil at 250 m (820 ft) elevation

 The wine undergoes two days of maceration followed by eight days of fermentation and ten days of extended maceration after fermentation.
 The wine is aged for 6 months, half in 225-liter and half in 300-liter French oak barrels.

-The vineyards are located in a 24-hectare (59 acre) estate named La Solana ("Les Solanes" in Catalan) within the heart of Priorat, between the towns of El Molar and El Lloar, 4.5 km southwest of Gratallops.
+The vineyards are located in a 24-hectare (59 acre) estate named La Solana ("Les Solanes" in Catalan) in the heart of Priorat, between the towns of El Molar and El Lloar, 4.5 km southwest of Gratallops.
 The La Solana vineyard sits at 250 meters (820 feet) elevation with slopes that have a southeastern exposure.
 These steep slopes overlook the Siurana River at the bottom of the valley, 1.6 kilometers away, which joins the Ebro River 8 km further on.
 The famous Ebro runs through Aragon, Navarra and Rioja.
-The soils of this vineyard are composed of volcanic slate and sand, which impart the signature of Priorat's terroir- distinctive mineral and graphite flavors.
+The soils of this vineyard are composed of volcanic slate and sand, which impart the signature of Priorat's terroir and distinctive mineral and graphite flavors.
 Priorat's soils are poor in nutrients and have a low pH, which results in brighter, fresher wines.
-One of Priorat's distinctive characteristics is the combination of a cool climate's acidity with a warm climate's ripe tannins.
-If wine is â€
+Priorat wines show the characteristics of a cool climate, which lends acidity, and a warm climate, which brings ripe tannins.